nykevinwong/leetcode-review/interview-prep-notes/algorithm/sorting/sorting.md

 ```
 ## partition array into two parts.
 the same as bubble sort with lastUnsortedIndex = arr.length-1.
-the sorted parition grow from the right to left.
+the sorted partition grows from the right to left.
 |unsorted interval   | sorted interval |
 |    :----:   |          :---: |

-## iteration of shell sort
+## iteration of selection sort
 outter loop is the same as bubble sort.

 ```java